 Strong incentives and compelling benefits are directly tied to increased employee and organizational performance.
 Applying the existing automation software will lift a lot of weight off employees’ shoulders and free them from repetitive and non-revenue-driving work.
 A ton of time will be saved from administrative work and your employees will be able to focus on more imperative work.
 Common incentives examples are rewards, referral programs, professional development, profit sharing, health and wellness, bonuses and raises, etc. Two methods that have been shown to directly impact performance within small and mid-size businesses are:

 - Comprehensive Benefits Plan.
 In order to boost employee productivity, companies need to provide a sense of security for people’s lives outside of the work environment.
 As an employer, it’s crucial to try to understand employees’ different situations and make accommodations accordingly.
 Updating and expanding company benefits is an effective approach.
 Consider core benefits like healthcare, dental and vision plans, as well employee bonuses, retirement packages, support for further education both in time and money, equal-paid parental leave, and flexible work schedules.
 Offering a combination of core and supplemental benefits will ensure you remain competitive as an employer and allow your employees to have peace of mind that they’re covered.
+Be a partner to your employees, looking for additional opportunities for them to take advantage of state-funded benefits such as the Connecticut 'Hero Pay' program.

 - Reward System.
 Incentivizing employees with rewards, be it with things like PTO, money, peer recognition or otherwise is another way to positively impact performance.
 Setting up metrics and incentives on a division and team basis, focused on each group’s functional roles, is crucial to offering the right incentives to motivate employees while ensuring the business continues to function as needed.
 For instance, you won’t likely want to incentivize part-time shift workers with rewards of paid time off, whereas that may be very effective for salaried employees who often work greater than 40 hours per week.